ERS-1 (European Remote-Sensing Satellite-1)

 - ERS-1 was then joined by ERS-2 in 1995 which carried an additional sensor for atmospheric ozone research – the Global Ozone Monitoring Experiment (GOME).
 Shortly after the launch of ERS-2, ESA decided to link the two satellites in the first ‘tandem' mission which lasted for nine months.
 During this time the increased frequency and level of data available to scientists offered a unique opportunity to observe changes over a very short space of time, as ERS-2's track over the Earth's surface coincided exactly with that of ERS-1 24 hours earlier.

-- The high-resolution images acquired along the same ground track by both satellites were used to generate digital elevation models and observe changes in the land surface over short periods of time.
+- The high-resolution images acquired along the same ground track by both satellites were used to generate digital elevation models and observe changes in the land surface over short periods.
 Both satellites exceeded their design lifetime by far, together delivering a 20-year stream of continuous data of Earth's land surfaces, oceans and polar caps.

 - Mirko Albani, Heritage Missions Manager at ESA, affirms, "The ERS program has provided a stream of data which has changed our view of the world in which we live.
 It has provided us with new insights on our planet, the chemistry of our atmosphere, the behavior of our oceans, and the effects of mankind's activity on our environment – creating new opportunities for scientific research and applications."